Dynatrace/Dynatrace-OneAgent-Ansible/README.md

 ## Description

-Dynatrace OneAgent is responsible for collecting all monitoring data within your monitored environment.
-A single OneAgent per host is required to collect all relevant monitoring data—even if your hosts are deployed within Docker containers, microservices architectures, or cloud-based infrastructure.
-This collection consists of a single role that deploys Dynatrace OneAgent on Linux and Windows operating systems using dedicated configuration and ensures the OneAgent service maintains a running state.
+The Dynatrace OneAgent Ansible collection is a collection consisting of a single role that handles the installation and configuration of OneAgent and ensures the OneAgent service remains in a running state.

 ## Requirements